 - Personal financial statement

 Pro tip:Scan everything to PDF before you start.
-Having digital copies ready eliminates the most common delay in the process: the back-and-forth of "we also need..." requests.
+Having digital copies ready eliminates the most common delay in the loan process: the back-and-forth of "we also need..." requests from the lender.

 Step 4: Choose the Right Lender

-The problem is not always the business.
+The problem is usually not the business.
 It is the match.
-Different lenders serve different business profiles:
+Different lenders serve different profiles:

 - Community banks and credit unions: More relationship-driven.
 May work with less-than-perfect credit if they know the business.
 Limited geographic reach and product range.